PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 };

 int main(void) {
-	// make a person with a totally real phonenumber struct contact myPerson = {"Bob", "999-999-9999"};
+	// make a person with a totally real phone number struct contact myPerson = {"Bob", "999-999-9999"};
 }
 ```

-Why did we do "struct contact myPerson"?
-Well the part "struct contact" is the *type*.
-A struct doesn't count as a type by default, in C, so we have to put "struct contact" in front as the type.
+Why did we do `struct contact myPerson`?
+Well the part `struct contact` is the *type*.

+A `struct` doesn't count as a type by default (at least in C) so we have to put `struct contact` rather than just `contact` in front of the variable `myPerson`.

 We can make our struct become a "type" by using `typedef`.